 Loner characters have never predominated in feature films.
 But interestingly, when loners do appear in a movie, they tend to become cult figures that the crowds fall in love with or feel they can identify themselves with.
 I believe this is because most people can relate to that sense of solitude, feeling misunderstood, awkward and alone at some point in their life.

-It’s difficult to represent a loner character however; we aren’t charismatic and don’t have a large group of friends to enter these love or hate triangle dramas.
-We don’t have adolescent friends that dare us to see who can get the most girls because the movie would basically unfold as follows: “Dude I bet I can get 50 times more girls than you do!” – “50 x 0 is still 0 right?”
-We aren’t the hero that saves the world, because due to seclusion, we didn’t know it was in peril to begin with, and have no arsenal of weapons at our disposal – a loner child probably invented the boomerang.
-The biggest adventures we embark on is walking through the intensive care unit, dressed as the grim reaper when we’re feeling cheeky.
+It’s difficult to represent a lone wolf character however; they often aren’t charismatic and don’t have a large group of friends to enter these love or hate triangle dramas.
+They don’t have adolescent friends that dare us to see who can get the most girls because the movie would basically unfold as follows: “Dude I bet I can get 50 times more girls than you do!” – “50 x 0 is still 0 right?”
+They aren’t the hero that saves the world, because due to seclusion, they didn’t know it was in peril to begin with, and have no arsenal of weapons at our disposal – a loner child probably invented the boomerang.
+The biggest adventures they embark on is walking through the intensive care unit, dressed as the grim reaper when they’re feeling cheeky.

 This will be the first of many posts that will explore some loner movies of all types and from all countries.
 Let us begin.